Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Three simple examples

-Note that we are not talking about variation of the mean velocity of a particle, but the variation of the average of velocities between two points of the trajectory, which changes if we consider two different excerpts in the body motion.
-For example, when we compare the average of velocities during the first and second halves of the motion of a free fall body, we note that it has different values.
-In fact, if some body is dropped from a height $h$, in a place where the acceleration of gravity is $g$, when it reaches the height ${h}/{2}$, its speed is $ v_1=\sqrt{gh} $.
-Once it was abandoned, we have $v_0=0$ and in the first half of the fall, this average is:
+Note that in the above equation, we are not considering the variation of the mean velocity of a particle, but the variation of the average of velocities between two arbitrary points along the particle trajectory, which changes if we consider two different excerpts during the body's motion.
+For example, when we compare the average of velocities during the first and second halves of the motion of a free fall body, we note that they have different values.
+In fact, if some body is dropped from a height $h$, in a place where the gravitational field is $g$, when it reaches the height ${h}/{2}$, its speed is $ v_1=\sqrt{gh} $.
+Once it was abandoned, we have $v_0=0$ and in the first half of the fall, this average is